Best Weekend breaks in greater Gippsland

 Walhalla

 Turn back the clock in charming Walhalla to experience life as it was in the gold mining era.
 Wander through lovingly restored heritage buildings, ride the Walhalla Goldfields Railway and explore the underground mysteries of the Long Tunnel Extended Gold Mine.
-This pocket-sized mountain town of fewer than 20 residents is pretty as a picture in spring in particular, with blossoms hanging heavy from the trees.
+This pocket-sized mountain town is pretty as a picture in spring in particular, with blossoms hanging heavy from the trees.

 Loch